 Learn to Kitesurf the Responsible Way

 Unlike many sports that you can teach yourself through trial and error, kitesurfing is a sport that requires the supervision of a qualified kitesurfing instructor.
 This is in the best interest of your own safety and the safety of other innocent beach goers and kiteboarders.
 Besides, do you really want to risk ripping that sexy new kite you just bought because you don’t know how to set it up correctly or launch and land it safely?
-Investing in a few lessons with a kiteboarding instructor will be money well spent, as you will not only become a safer more responsible kitesurfer, but you will also learn much quicker.
+Investing in a few lessons with a kiteboarding instructor will be money well spent, as you’ll not only become a safer more responsible kitesurfer, but you’ll also learn much quicker.

 Some of the critical things you need to learn before you attempt to kitesurf on your own are:

 - Safety, rules and regulations on and off the water